INTRODUCTION

 Re-election

-In accordance with the provisions of the Articles of Association, the Directors to retire by rotation at this 29th Annual General Meeting are Mr. Abimbola Oguntunde and Mr. Shedrack Odoh.
-The retiring Directors, being eligible, have offered themselves for re-election.
+In accordance with the provisions of the Articles of Association, the Director to retire by rotation at this 30th Annual General Meeting is Mr. Eric Balogun.
+The retiring Director, being eligible, has offered himself for re-election.

 FUTURE OUTLOOK